Cette page n'est pas encore disponible en français, sa traduction est en cours.

 });

-This step is required only if your JavaScript files are served from a different origin.
-For example, an HTML document is served from cdn.com, and JavaScript files are served from static.cdn.com.
-In this case, you must enable CORS; if you do not, your JavaScript files are invisible for the profiler.
-By default, your browser loads JavaScript in no-cors mode.
+This step is required only if your JavaScript files are served from a different origin than your HTML.
+For example, if your HTML is served from cdn.com and JavaScript files from static.cdn.com, you must enable CORS to make JavaScript files visible to the profiler.
 For more information, see the Browser profiling and CORS section.

 To enable CORS: